-Short sightedness means that you see far objects clearer than close objects.
-These conditions are more prevalent senior citizens due to eye balls development with aging.
-While senior folks with short sightedness are more prevalent, we are also seeing a rise of short sightedness amongst children
+Short-sightedness means that you see far objects clearer than close objects.
+These conditions are more prevalent in senior citizens due to eyeballs development with aging.
+While senior folks with short-sightedness are more prevalent, we are also seeing a rise of short-sightedness amongst children

-Due to the amount of work children and adults have to perform daily on the computer, smart phones and tablets, there is actually a shortsightedness epidemic.
+Due to the amount of work children and adults have to perform daily on the computer, smartphones, and tablets, there is actually a shortsightedness epidemic.
 People are becoming short-sighted faster than ever before.
-If you are not currently shortsighted, it is best to schedule an Vision Evaluation with our Vision specialist (Neuro-Developmental & Behavioral optometrist), Mr Stanley at Sun Time Vision Specialist Centre.
+If you are not currently shortsighted, it is best to schedule a Vision Evaluation with our Vision specialist (Neuro-Developmental & Behavioral optometrist), Mr. Stanley at Sun Time Vision Specialist Centre.
 The eye examination is to determine if you are at risk of becoming shortsighted.
-If you are at risk, our Vision specialist, Mr Stanley will review with you what you can do to prevent shortsightedness from occurring.
+If you are at risk, our Vision specialist, Mr. Stanley will review with you what you can do to prevent shortsightedness from occurring.

 Correct children’s vision while they sleep – With safe, non-surgical, therapeutic contact lenses which are worn at night while sleeping, your children will be able to enjoy clear vision without glasses or contacts ALL DAY.

-This nonsurgical procedure, called orthokeratology or Ortho-K, is very helpful for children whose prescription is continually getting stronger.
-It provides a safe effective way to stop the shortsightedness (Myopia, Rabun Jauh, 近视) from getting worse and make your child less dependent on contacts or glasses during the day.
+This non-surgical procedure, called orthokeratology or Ortho-K, is very helpful for children whose prescription is continually getting stronger.
+It provides a safe effective way to stop shortsightedness (Myopia, Rabun Jauh, 近视) from getting worse and make your child less dependent on contacts or glasses during the day.